 With many clients in the tourism and visitor attraction, it’s been pretty full on at Rubber Cheese these past few days.
 We’ve been setting up online shops for venues that have now closed, and working with others to help them run workshops and classes virtually.

-The strength and resourcefulness shown by our clients is truly inspiring, and its certainly helping to keeping our spirits high in the midst of the Coronavirus outbreak.
+The strength and resourcefulness shown by our clients are truly inspiring, and its certainly helping to keeping our spirits high in the midst of the Coronavirus outbreak.

 Over on our Twitter feed we’ve been sharing as many useful and positive things for the tourism and attractions sector that we can find, but also helpful things for everyone home-working or self isolating.